-Fake Lash Extensions With This Easy DIY HackApril 17, 2020
+Fake Lash Extensions With This Easy DIY HackAugust 25, 2020

 Here’s what you’ll need: individual lashes (we love the NYX Professional Makeup Wicked Lashes Singles), individual lash glue and tweezers.
-Even for false lash pros, applying individual lashes can take a lot of patience and finesse.
+Even for false lash pros, applying individual lashes can take a lot of patience and finesse, but it can be done.
 Ready to start?
 Follow the steps below.

 STEP 2: Place a droplet of eyelash glue on a piece of aluminum foil.
 This will ensure that the glue doesn’t dry out while you apply your lashes and prevents you from using too much glue.

 STEP 3: Apply a few lashes on desired areas of your eye without glue.
 This will give you an idea of how the lashes will look once they’re actually adhered.
 Natural lashes have a variety of lengths, so try to vary the spacing and length of your false lashes for a custom yet natural look.